 You'll also have access to our private Discord forums, where you can become part of a thriving community and discuss what you're learning with other students.
 Over the previous months, I've also added an additional sixty plus hours of bonus material drawn from live question and answer sessions with students, in which we cover magick as it is lived in an exquisite level of detail not available anywhere else in the world.
 Of course, as a subscriber, you will also have access to the bi-weekly live sessions, in which I will answer your personal questions about the path and your experiments one on one.

 In all, there are over one hundred and twenty hours of recorded instruction at Magick.Me, on every conceivable aspect of practical magick and meditation.
 Of course, there's no need to watch all of it—you can get started in just a few minutes a day.
 We now live in a world in which every second of our time is demanded by something—and knowing that all too well myself, I've constructed Magick.Me so that you can take the classes in small, bite-sized segments on your desktop or phone.
 Even five minutes a day, on a break, will allow you to continue building your skills surely and steadily.
 Tuition is an investment of only 49 dollars a month, and covers everything I have mentioned.
-Even more generous prices are offered for yearly or lifetime subscriptions.
+A yearly subscription is also available and offers significant savings if you're ready to take a deeper dive.
 You can cancel at any time.

 If you're completely new to this, and curious, and just want to try it out to see if it's right for you, I allow you to do so without any risk.
 If you're curious, I encourage you to subscribe and see what you think.
 If you don't like it, and tell me so prior to watching your seventh unit, I'll refund 100% of your money, no questions asked, according to the terms listed on the site.
 I want the people who take my classes to be the right match for them, and I want to give you the opportunity to decide that for yourself, without any strings attached or personal risk.
 If you decide it's not right for you, you won't have spent a dime.
 If it is right for you, and you commit to blasting off into the far reaches of the known cosmos along with the rest of our steady crew, you'll be saving yourself tremendous amounts of money, time and frustration by taking the direct, guided route instead of trying to learn by trial and error.